 You are not a professional.
 The average homeowner does not have the knowledge of a Clifton Park pest professional who understand mice behaviors and mice habitat.
 Understanding mice is important in controlling a rodent problem, as mice are extremely clever and can quickly outsmart homeowners.

 Mice infestations no matter the size should seize attention. rodents are inside your home, they spread disease, leaving droppings and urine behind, while destroying your home and putting your health at risk.
 It is important to prevent rodent infestations before they start or at the first signs of a mouse in the house.
-Rodent removal is serious and Thomas Pest Services is licensed in getting rid of rodents, contact us via phone at 1-877-518-2847, via web for a free estimate, Facebook or Twitter!
+Rodent removal is serious and Thomas Pest Services is licensed in getting rid of rodents, contact us via phone at 1-877-518-2847, via the web for a free estimate, or on Facebook!